Online + Hybrid Courses

 • Asking a student to visit you during office hours or to schedule a phone call or video conference with you.

-• Posting weekly announcements and sending messages regarding learnings within the class.
+• Posting weekly announcements and sending messages regarding learnings within the course.

 • Holding a required online review session every other week during the semester.